uG0tPwNed/uG0tPwNed/README.md

 ## Hey there! 👋

-I'm Ant, an Aspiring Security Analyst based in the United States.
+I'm Ant, an Aspiring Security Analyst based in the US.

 Currently completing the **Google Cybersecurity Professional Certificate** and building hands-on experience in defensive security.